Meet our Team

 Service has embedded itself in her life both Locally and Internationally.
 She has always had amazing examples of service in her family and was raised to watch for a need to act.
 Youthlinc opened so many doors to other service opportunities and now she gets to be involved in even more with friends and family.
 It has continually taught her about not only herself but about the world around her.
 Jordan’s favorite part of the service year is the relationship you can build with those you are working with both on your team and in the communities we serve.
 She believes that service brings people together and celebrates differences and change.
 The best way to see the world is to work hard side by side with the people of it to make it a little better.

 Out of the office you will probably catch Jordan either outside with her dog, Georgia, or gathered around a table playing board games with Friends and Family.

 Real Life DIrector

-Locally, Melissa has volunteered with various associations including the Utah Food Bank, ELL classes at Salt Lake Community College , the Asian Association of Utah, Promise South Salt Lake, and RESULTS.
+Locally, Melissa has volunteered with various associations including the Utah Food Bank, ESL classes at Salt Lake Community College , the Refugee and Immigrant Center – Asian Association of Utah, Promise South Salt Lake, and RESULTS.
 It is through these opportunities that her passion for service was born.
 She hopes that through her continued support of these organizations, and her involvement with Real Life, she will be able to continue to foster Youthlinc’s mission of creating lifetime humanitarians in teens today that will continue to benefit the community for many years to come.

 Melissa graduated from Westminster college with her Bachelor’s Degree in Public Health.
-In her free time she enjoys reading, dancing, hiking, kayaking, and taking care of her dog, Honey.
+In her free time she enjoys skiing, yoga, reading, and taking care of her dog, Honey.

 Local Service Director